 The person responsible for the organisation is liable.
 This could be the owner, proprietor or manager with overall responsibility of the organisation, business or service.

 How records should be maintained

-To support NHS Test and Trace, you should hold records for 21 days.
+To support NHS Test and Trace, you must hold records for 21 days.
 This reflects the incubation period for COVID-19 (which can be up to 14 days) and an additional 7 days to allow time for testing and tracing.
-After 21 days, this information should be securely disposed of or deleted.
-When deleting or disposing of data, you must do so in a way that does not risk unintended access (e.g. shredding paper documents and ensuring permanent deletion of electronic files).
+After 21 days, this information must be securely disposed of or deleted.
+When deleting or disposing of data, you must do so in a way that does not risk unintended access (for example shredding paper documents and ensuring permanent deletion of electronic files).

 Records which are made and kept for other business purposes do not need to be disposed of after 21 days.
 The requirement to dispose of the data relates to a record that is created solely for the purpose of NHS Test and Trace.
 All collected data, however, must comply with the General Data Protection Regulation and should not be kept for longer than is necessary.

 The data that you collect is personal data is and must be handled in accordance with GDPR to protect the privacy of your staff, customers and visitors.
 This section sets out the steps you can take to comply with GDPR.

 You need to explain to people why you are collecting this data but this does not mean that you have to inform every customer or visitor individually.
 You might, for example, display a notice at your premises or on your website setting out what the data will be used for and the circumstances in which it might be accessed by NHS Test and Trace.
 A template privacy notice can be found in annex B. You may need to offer some people additional support in accessing or understanding this information, for example, if they have a visual impairment or cannot read English.